 This simple, butterscotch-y whipped cream is the ultimate companion to Sweet Potato Pie, but it's just as lovely spooned over brownies or swirled into your morning coffee.
 In this instance, vanilla bean is truly worth the splurge, as it keeps the chantilly's water to a bare minimum, allowing it to stay fluffy for days in the fridge (a handy make-ahead feature around the holidays).

-- 1 vanilla bean, split and seeds scraped (pod reserved for another use; see note)
+1 vanilla bean, split and seeds scraped (pod reserved for another use; see notes)

 In the bowl of a stand mixer fitted with a whisk attachment, combine cream, brown sugar, salt, and vanilla seeds.
 Whip on medium-high speed until fluffy and thick, about 5 minutes.
 Use immediately or refrigerate for up to 1 week in an airtight container.